nico87/OpenModal/README.md

 	OpenModal.buttonOkText( value )

 Changes the text of the "Ok" button when the OpenModal window is already shown.
-This is useful if you want to change the text of the button to give a feedback to the user (like when you're saving some data via Ajax).
+This is useful if you want to change button's text and give a feedback to the user (like when you're saving some data via Ajax).

 	OpenModal.buttonCancelText( value )